jayhunter123/jayhunter123/README.md

 - 👋 Hi, I’m @jayhunter123
 - 👀 I’m interested in exiting coding projects
-- 🌱 I’m currently learning react
+- 🌱 I’m currently developing more skills in react
 - 💞️ I’m looking to collaborate on any interesting projects
 - 📫 How to reach me jay.hunter123@hotmail.co.uk